-Rodolphe Töpffer was the son of painter Wolfgang Adam Töpffer, a German emigrant who had settled in Geneva, Switzerland.
-Unfortunately, due to an eye defect, Rodolphe was initially unable to pursue a career in the visual arts like his father.
-Instead, he devoted himself to literature, writing short texts such as 'My Uncle's Library', 'Nouvelles genevoises' and, especially, 'Voyages en zig-zag', accounts of his walking trips in Switzerland.
+Rodolphe Töpffer born in 1799 as the son of painter Wolfgang Adam Töpffer, a German emigrant who had settled in Geneva, Switzerland.
+Töpffer's father not only painted, but was a celebrated caricaturist in his own right.
+Unfortunately, due to an eye defect, Rodolphe was initially unable to pursue a career in visual arts like his father.
+Instead, he devoted himself to literature, writing short texts such as 'La Bibliothèque de Mon Oncle' (1832), 'Nouvelles Genevoises' (1841) and especially, 'Voyages en zig-zag' (1843), accounts of his hiking trips in Switzerland.
 Töpffer studied in Paris and became a teacher, working in several schools in Geneva, and becoming titular professor of rhetoric at the Geneva Academy of Belles-Lettres.
 In 1825, he founded a boarding school for boys.